Rabies vaccine

-The rabies vaccine is a vaccine used to prevent rabies.
+A rabies vaccine is a vaccine used to prevent rabies.
 There are several rabies vaccines available that are both safe and effective.
 Vaccinations must be administered prior to rabies virus exposure or within the latent period after exposure to prevent the disease.
 Transmission of rabies virus to humans typically occurs through a bite or scratch from an infectious animal, but exposure can occur through indirect contact with the saliva from an infectious individual.

 Doses are usually given by injection into the skin or muscle.
 After exposure, the vaccination is typically used along with rabies immunoglobulin.
 It is recommended that those who are at high risk of exposure be vaccinated before potential exposure.
 Rabies vaccines are effective in humans and other animals, and vaccinating dogs is very effective in preventing the spread of rabies to humans.
 A long-lasting immunity to the virus develops after a full course of treatment.

 Rabies vaccines may be used safely by all age groups.
 About 35 to 45 percent of people develop a brief period of redness and pain at the injection site, and 5 to 15 percent of people may experience fever, headaches, or nausea.
 After exposure to rabies, there is no contraindication to its use, because the untreated virus is virtually 100% fatal.

 The first rabies vaccine was introduced in 1885 and was followed by an improved version in 1908.
 Over 29 million people worldwide receive human rabies vaccine annually.
 It is on the World Health Organization's List of Essential Medicines.